yassermej/email-verifier/README.md

 - [Email Verification API](https://emailverification.whoisxmlapi.com)
  - You need to update your API_KEY on [src/services/emailApi.ts](https://github.com/samuelcastro/redux-saga-email-verification/blob/master/src/services/emailApi.ts)

+Since this is just a frontend project to run this locally you'll need to install this [chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) to bypass CORS on your browse.

 ### React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).